diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 Move Categories
 ===============

-In order to sort categories or move it around, hold it on the handle and drag and drop it to the place you want the category to be.
+In order to move categories, hold it on the handle left beside the category name and drag and drop it to the new place.

 Tabs
 ====